How to Fix the Invalid JSON Error in WordPress?

 To fix the invalid JSON response error in WordPress, try the following:

-Almost every WordPress user uses Gutenberg editor for its versatility, flexibility, and outstanding user experience.
-But this block character also introduces a unique problem, the invalid JSON response error in WordPress.
+Almost every WordPress developer uses Gutenberg editor for its versatility, flexibility, and outstanding user experience, so there’s invalid JSON response error in WordPress.

 But don’t worry, here are a few methods to fix the invalid JSON error in WordPress.

-If you still encounter an invalid JSON response or another error on the WordPress website, I suggest you consult with our experts today!
+If you still encounter an invalid JSON response or another error on the WordPress website, I suggest you to consult with our WordPress professionals today!